learn-co-curriculum/java-interface-lab-2/README.md

 Finish implementing the subclasses of the `Camera` interface.
 Follow the given instructions and tips:

-- A `DitigalCamera` takes 2000 photographs.
+- A `DigitalCamera` takes 2000 photographs.
-- When taking a photograph with a `DitigalCamera`, it should return a `String` with the message "Taking a picture on my digital camera!"
+- When taking a photograph with a `DigitalCamera`, it should return a `String` with the message "Taking a picture on my digital camera!"
 - A `PolaroidCamera` takes 10 photographs.
 - When taking a photograph with a `PolaroidCamera`, it should return a `String`